 One of the top concerns from the trucking industry comes from truckers themselves.
-These individuals face long hours and exhaustion from countless nights on the road, but putting them roughly one million of them out of a job hardly seems like the answer to accidents that occur from these conditions.
+These individuals face long hours and exhaustion from countless nights on the road which can increase driver accidents, but putting them roughly one million of them out of a job hardly seems like the answer to accidents that occur from these conditions.

 On the other hand, an aging workforce is an issue for the industry.
 Roughly 55% of the workforce is making their way to retirement, but there isn’t enough interest in the job to attract a younger audience that could take their place.
 Autonomous trucks could be a solution to fill that inevitable gap.

 As of now, self-driving trucks cannot be fully autonomous.
 That means all of their features would simply offer assistance to truck drivers, which would help keep the workforce while reducing accidents.
 Drivers would still be needed to monitor them as well as maneuver through crowded streets, driving through tight allies, and navigating busy areas.
 If full autonomy is eventually achieved, this could create a new dynamic that doesn’t incorporate drivers.

 As with any new form of technology, there are a lot of questions to consider.
 The efficiency of commercial truck AI is one main point, especially with so many failures taking place in the push for autonomy.

 However, there are upsides like the ability to pinpoint a truck’s location through GPS.
 Avoiding collisions, improving efficiency, and relieving driver fatigue in assistive implementation are also major benefits of self-driving vehicles.

 Are Self-Driving Trucks a Good Idea?